Manpreet Juneja

-Manpreet Juneja (born 12 September 1990) is an Indian cricketer who plays for Gujarat in domestic cricket.
-He is a right-handed middle-order batsman.
+Manpreet Juneja (born 12 September 1990) is an Indian former cricketer who played for Gujarat in domestic cricket.
+He was a right-handed middle-order batsman.
 Juneja scored an unbeaten 201 on his first-class debut against Tamil Nadu in December 2011, becoming only the fourth Indian to score a double-century on first-class debut.
 T. A. Sekhar, the mentor of IPL franchise Delhi Daredevils, was said to have been tracking Juneja even before his debut and drafted him into the Daredevils squad in January 2012.

-Juneja scored 796 runs from 8 matches at an average of 66.33 in the 2012-13 Ranji Trophy.
+Juneja scored 796 runs from 8 matches at an average of 66.33 in the 2012–13 Ranji Trophy.
 He had three centuries and three fifties to his name in the season.